 Overall: This is far from your standard shoujo series.
 The historical accuracy, which adds in a defiance of typical shoujo standards, and the way it invests you in every one of its characters make it shine.
 The slower pacing of the episodes and the romance feels just right, and the faithfulness to the manga source in story and art style are a real treat.
 The music and seiyuu add the icing on the cake.

 This is one of my top five recommended series.
 See it.
 NOW.

 Story: VRE's story is very simple and easy to follow, two people from vastly different social classes fall in love with one another and throughout the series we get to see their trials and tribulations while dealing with it.
 Forbidden love is nothing new, but that doesn't mean this series is bland in any respect, there are plenty of dealings to keep the story lively.
 The nice thing, too, is that there is a lot of historical accuracy in the details, it keeps true to the time and doesn't pull any weirdo stuff for gimmick appeal.
-The story neither drags nor goes by too fast, it's paced perfectly.
+The story neither drags nor goes by too fast,

 Art: The character designs are cute and some of the scenery is nice, but this is definitely one of the drawbacks.
 The animation wasn't done that great, it's kind of grainy and basic.
 It's not something I would expect for when it was made, but we can't always get what we want.
 Honestly, you won't pay too much attention to the art anyways, you'll be engrossed in the story and characters.

 Sound: The music is just quaint.
 It goes really well with the story and pretty much always fits the scenes.
 The opening and ending themes are especially cheerful and fun.
 It would have gotten a 10 from me, but it wasn't amazing music, it just fit really well.